marcusguttenplan/saddlebag/README.md

 A native **macOS menu bar app** for managing multi-cloud credentials and developer context — all from one place.

+Saddlebag manages "Desks" -- synchronized environment bundles that hot-swap AWS/GCP profiles, git identities, and shell variables across your entire system.
+It ensures your terminal and GUI always match your current project context while redacting sensitive IDs for safe screen sharing.

 ## What It Does

 Saddlebag lives in your menu bar and gives you a unified view of your cloud accounts: